tadejsv/dev-container-repo/README.md

 ### Jupyter options

 You can specify [command line options](https://jupyter-notebook.readthedocs.io/en/stable/config.html) to change some default settings -- for example, to change the password.
-You can create a new password following the steps [here](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html#preparing-a-hashed-password), and then change it by passing a command line argument
+You can create a new password following the steps [here](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html#preparing-a-hashed-password), and then change it by passing the command

 ```
---NotebookApp.password='<NEW_PASSWORD>'
+jupyter lab --NotebookApp.password='<NEW_PASSWORD>'
 ```

 to the [default command](#quickstart).